simoninireland/epydemic/doc/compartmentedmodel.rst

 Evolving the network
 --------------------

-Events in compartmented models need an interafce to change the compartment of nodes and to mark edges used in transmitting the epidemic.
+Events in compartmented models need an interface to change the compartment of nodes, to mark edges used in transmitting the epidemic, and to record the hitting time of nodes.

 .. automethod:: CompartmentedModel.setCompartment